2E0PGS/blog/_posts/2019-01-13-esxi-ups-shutdown-script.md

  - shell
 ---

+# EXSi UPS shutdown script

-### How to shutdown ESXi safely when a UPS is on battery.
+How to shutdown ESXi safely when a UPS is on battery.

 ## esxi-ups-shutdown.sh